 Overview

 Our research is driven by a desire to understand the fundamental principles governing nanoscale phenomena, and to apply this knowledge to solve real-world problems.
-Through fundamental innovations in bio-inspired engineering, nanomechanics, nanomanufacturing, and system-level integration, we are developing new paradigms of nanodevices, multi-scale nanoengineered materials, and precision sensing, control, and imaging tools.
-Our research addresses societal challenges in health, energy, information, and security.
+Through fundamental innovations in bio-inspired engineering, nanomechanics, nanomanufacturing, and system-level integration, we develop new paradigms of nanodevices and tools that enable access to measurement regimes beyond the reach of existing techniques.
+Our research advances precision sensing, control, and imaging, and addresses societal challenges in health, information, and security.

 Intrinsic-directional flow microphone (Click to see the Soundskrit video)

-We design, fabricate, and characterize integrated micro/nano-opto-electro-mechanical systems and micromachines for precision sensing, control, and imaging.
-Recently, we have been developing a new class of X-ray optics based on ultrafast MEMS.
+We design, fabricate, and characterize integrated micro/nano opto-electro-mechanical systems to explore new measurement regimes for precision sensing, control, and imaging.
+One example is our development of a new class of X-ray optics based on ultrafast MEMS.
 This technology allows us to reduce the width of sub-nm-wavelength hard X-ray pulses from hundreds of picoseconds to picoseconds, enabling the investigation of structural dynamics in matter beyond the limits of synchrotron sources (arXiv 2022).
-We are also pushing the boundaries of mechanical resonators, which have ubiquitous applications in essential and everyday technologies (Nano Lett.
+We are also pushing the boundaries of mechanical resonators, enabling access to new regimes of sensitivity and dynamical response in devices that underpin essential and everyday technologies (Nano Lett.
 2020).